Two Sample Testing in High Dimension via Maximum Mean Discrepancy

-\begin{rmk} This definition directly follows from Lemma 1 of \cite{gretton2005measuring} when $-k(\cdot,\cdot)$ is a { characteristic kernel w.r.t. $(\br^{p},\cp)$}.
-When $k$ is a semimetric of { strong negative type} according to Definition \ref{Def:kernel}, the resulting metric also fully quantify nonlinear dependence, as described in \cite{sejdinovic2013equivalence}.
-A special case is when $k(x,y)=|x-y|$, which corresponds to the well-known dcov [\cite{szekely2007measuring}].
-For simplicity, we call $\cv_k^2(X,Y)$ the HSIC in both cases.
+\begin{remark} This definition directly follows from Lemma 1 of \cite{gretton2005measuring} when $-k(\cdot,\cdot)$ is a { characteristic kernel w.r.t. $(\br^{p},\cp)$}.
+When $k$ is a semimetric of strong negative type according to Definition \ref{Def:kernel}, the resulting metric also { fully quantifies nonlinear dependence in the sense that $\cv_k^2(X,Y) \geq 0$ and equals to zero if and only if $X, Y$ are independent; see \cite{sejdinovic2013equivalence}}. { In fact, $\cv_k^2(X,Y)$ can be viewed as a generalization of distance covariance (dcov), as the expression of $\cv_k^2(X,Y)$ with $k(x,y)=|x-y|$ coincides with the well-known dcov [\cite{szekely2007measuring}].} For simplicity, we call $\cv_k^2(X,Y)$ the HSIC in both cases. \end{remark}